-Note: The original version of this post was published on February 27th, and an updated version is below.
-Dr. Hall will update this post periodically as more information about COVID-19 becomes available.
+Note: The original version of this post was published on February 27th, and it was last updated on March 30th.
+Dr. Hall has more recently written about safely socializing during the COVID-19 pandemic.

 What do I need to know about this coronavirus?

 Am I at risk?

 How should I protect myself?

 As all of our daily lives have been disrupted by the emergence of the novel coronavirus threat in early 2020, these are questions Nurx providers are hearing from our patients.
 As this worldwide pandemic continues to unfold and more is learned about this virus and how it is spreads, we want to direct you to the latest information, allay your fears to the greatest extent possible, and help you think about life, work, and preserving your health in the era of this unprecedented health concern — knowledge about which is evolving daily.

 What is the coronavirus?
 What is COVID-19?